• Skip to main content

 If Adobe Flash Player is installed on your Mac, follow the steps below to delete Adobe Site Data and Settings.

-1. Click on Apple Logo in the top-menu bar and select System Preferences option in the drop-down menu.
+1. Click on Apple Logo in top-menu bar and select System Settings or Preferences in the drop-down menu,

 2. On the System Preferences screen, click on Flash Player.